-Our goal is to partner with our highest water-risk operating communities to replenish 100% of water used for our beverages in those communities by 2025.
+Our goal is to partner with our highest water-risk operating communities to replenish 100% of water used for our beverages in those communities by 2030.
 This strategy was informed by evaluating water risk in our operating footprint using the WRI Aqueduct Risk Atlas tool in 2018/2019.
-This analysis identified six operating communities with high underlying water risk in Texas, California and Mexico.
-Over the course of 2020 and 2021, we have committed funds to various projects across Texas, California, Florida, and Mexico, where we have production facilities.
-As a result of this collaboration and other active projects, we have restored 6,200 ML of water, balancing 85% (6,200 / 7,327) of the volume used for beverages in our highest water-risk communities and across the communities and elsewhere to match water used during consumption of hot beverages.
+This analysis identified ten operating communities with high underlying water risk in Texas, California, Florida and Mexico.
+Over the course of 2020, 2021, and 2022 we have committed funds to various projects across Texas, California, Florida, and Mexico, where we have production facilities.
+As a result of this collaboration and other active projects, we have improved the capacity of water availability by 2,084 ML, balancing 55% of the volume used for beverages in our highest water-risk communities.